ah8ad3/gateway/README.md

 - dynamic routes declaration for services
 - RoutesV1 to change request params like middleware and more
 - logging connect to mongoDb for save all logs
-- can be a simple load balancer
+- can be a simple load balancer, in services.json you can add more server for one service and can act like load balancer

 # TODO
 - working on crud requests